 Small boutique builders can have wait times in excess of one year; this is just the nature of the beast when procuring the highest quality instruments from small shops like those we represent.
 On top of that, once the guitars arrive in our shop they are oftentimes immediately sold.
-This can make it extremely difficult for customers to play their boutique instrument of interest.
-We've been there and know how frustrating it can be when unable to play a high-end guitar under consideration.
+This can make it extremely difficult for customers to select their personalized options for their custom order instrument.
+We've been there and know how the uncertainty can create anxiety and suck all of the fun out of a custom build.
+A client is much less likely to get the exact guitar of their dreams if they can only wonder what various neck carves feel like and how other specs on will interact and affect the overall instrument.
+A custom built guitar is a substantial investment and decisions should not have to be made based on a bunch of guesswork.
+It should be a list of custom options submitted with confidence because the buyer has physically experienced the model.

 There is heated debate regarding the practice of "relic" instruments.
 If you're a fan, Gene Baker is one of the best in the business and recreating the look, feel, and mojo of a well-worn vintage guitar.
-This one has the clean finish which you can compare to other b3 distressed inventory.
+This one has the Medium Distressed finish which you can compare to the more lightly distressed b3 59 Spec SL above or the Clean finish Ultramodern below.
 We welcome the opportunity to advise you on the various levels of distressing offered to create a look that works for your personal taste.

 The b3 Phoenix is a brilliant example of Gene Baker's ability to create unique versions of classic instruments.
 The standard spec Phoenix is a hybrid of a Tele and Firebird with neck-through body design, Lollar mini-humbuckers in the neck and middle positions with T-style bridge with Lollar Classic T single coil pickup in the bridge.